martiniani-lab/pele/README.rst

 #.
 SUNDIALS (https://computing.llnl.gov/projects/sundials)

-SUNDIALS and Eigen are automatically downloaded with :code:`git submodule update --init --recursive` (which will also download GoogleTest for C++ tests) an install script is provided for sundials, Eigen can be installed by running the command :code:`cp -r eigen/Eigen install/include/`
+SUNDIALS and Eigen are automatically downloaded with :code:`git submodule update --init --recursive` (which will also download GoogleTest for C++ tests) an install script `sun_inst.sh` is provided for sundials in the install folder.
+Eigen can be installed by running the command :code:`cp -r eigen/Eigen install/include/` in the `extern` folder.

 python packages:
 ^^^^^^^^^^^^^^^^